Jabikza05/ARM/README.md

-# “A hands-on journey through ARM: my experiments, projects.”
+# “A Hands-On Journey Through ARM7 with LPC2129”.”